• Skip to content

 The deadline to respond to your conditional or unconditional offer of a place at Brighton will be detailed on the ‘Information about your offer’ page in Student View.
 You will need to allow time to apply for your CAS and visa.

-If you don’t accept your offer by the deadline, your offer will automatically be withdrawn and you'll no longer be able to take up your place on that course.
+If you don’t accept your offer by the deadline, it will automatically be withdrawn and you will no longer be able to take up your place on that course.

-If you’re unable to accept your offer by the deadline, get in touch with us as soon as possible by sending us a message through the 'Your messages' page of Student View.
+If you’re unable to accept your offer by the deadline, get in touch with us as soon as possible by sending us a message through the ‘Your messages’ page in Student View.

 Find out how to respond to your offer